-Amanda Stanton Spotted Making Out With ‘Bachelor’ Nation’ Man, Moving On From Josh Murray
+Amanda Stanton Reportedly Spotted Making Out With ‘Bachelor’ Nation Man, Moving On From Josh Murray

 “We did break up.
 It’s been kind of a weird situation, because we broke up and we didn’t release a statement, obviously, so I think people have been kind of going crazy wondering if we’re together or if we’re not, and we’re not.
 It wasn’t something that I was trying to hide.
 I just didn’t know what the right time was to say something, or really what to say about it.
 I think it’s good to kind of set the record straight.”

-Are you shocked to hear that Amanda Stanton hooked up with Wells Adams over the weekend while in Nashville?
+Are you shocked to hear that Amanda Stanton allegedly hooked up with Wells Adams over the weekend while in Nashville?
 Do you think that they would make a cute couple?
 Sound off in the comments section below on your thoughts and don’t miss new episodes of The Bachelor 2017 with Nick Viall on Monday nights on ABC.

 [Featured Image By Matt Winkelmeyer/Getty Images]